GitHver/nixisotemp/readme.md

   nixosConfigurations = {

     #==<< Template configuration >>=============================================>
-    YOUR_HOSTNAME = let hostname = "YOUR_HOSTNAME" in
+    your-hostname = let hostname = "your-hostname" in nixpkgs.lib.nixosSystem {
-    nixpkgs.lib.nixosSystem {
       modules = [ ./hardware/template/hardware.nix ];
       specialArgs = { inherit inputs alib patt hostname; };
     };
 ```

-Here you need to change all `YOUR_HOSTNAME`'s to the hostname you want and then save the file.
+Here you need to change all `your-hostname`'s to the hostname you want and then save the file.
 Next navigate to the `hardware` directory and then rename the `template` directory to your hostname.

 ### Users